Web Scraping Yellow Pages in 2026 with ScrapingBee

 Make an API Call to Yellow Pages

-Because Yellow Pages platform is kind enough to store search query information within the URL, we can start our script by asking for user input and assign them to variables.
+Because Yellow Pages stores the search query directly in the URL, we can start by asking the user for a search term and location, then saving those values into variables.

 Pagination = int(input("How many pages to scrape? "))

-Note: Ignore the "Pagination" variable for now, we will come back to it after building a simple web scraper first, which will just extract raw HTML content.
+Note: Ignore the Pagination variable for now.
+We will come back to it after building a simple scraper that first retrieves the rendered HTML for a single page.

 params = {"search_terms": search_term, "geo_location_terms": location_term}